sergiocallegari/PyDSM/doc/source/intro.rst

 PyDSM is a Python Delta Sigma Modulator toolbox.
 It contains tools for experimenting with ΔΣ modulators.
-Currently, it is still relatively reduced and focuses mostly on the experimentation of different techniques for the design of the modulator Noise Transfer Function (NTF).
+Currently, it is still relatively small and mostly focused on the experimentation of different techniques for the design of the modulator Noise Transfer Function (NTF).
 Furthermore, the current codebase contains means to simulate a generic modulator.